zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-auto-scaling/adb-auto-scaling -john-zimmerman-shortened.md

     ![](./images/open-sql-developer-web.jpg)

-3. Open and save 4 worksheets: one using the LOW consumer group and three using the HIGH consumer group.
+3. Create and save 4 worksheets: one using the LOW consumer group and three using the HIGH consumer group.
 In SQL Developer Web worksheets, you choose the consumer group from a drop-down menu in the upper right corner.
     - You will use the worksheet with the LOW consumer group in STEP 2, to run the setup and query the test results.
     - You will use the three worksheets with the HIGH consumer group to run the test queries in later steps.